Frank Aiken: Civil War

 After the IRA split over the Anglo-Irish Treaty in 1922, Aiken ultimately became aligned with the anti-Treaty side in spite of personal efforts to prevent division and civil war and by remaining neutral at first.
 After fighting broke out between pro- and anti-Treaty units in Dublin on 28 June 1922, he wrote to Richard Mulcahy on 6 July 1922 calling for a truce, the election of a new reunited IRA army council and the removal of the Oath of Allegiance from the Free State constitution.
 Mulcahy was evasive, however, and said he 'could not see a way to advise the government' to agree with Aiken's proposals.
 Subsequently, Aiken travelled to Limerick meet with anti-Treaty IRA leader Liam Lynch, and urged him to consider a truce in return for the removal of references to the British monarch from the constitution.
+At this time Limerick was occupied by three Armies, Pro-Treaty, Anti-Treaty and British Troops.
+Aiken was attempting throughout to avoid Civil War from breaking out and urging that all military remain together to push north to re-take the Six-Counties of Northern Ireland, territory which made up his homeland and counties of his own Army Division.
 Aiken later felt that without the sterling work done in support of the Treaty by Eoin O'Duffy, aided by Mulcahy and Eoin MacNeill, civil war would have been avoided.

-Despite his neutrality and pleas for a negotiated end to the Civil War, Aiken was arrested by pro-Treaty troops on 16 July 1922, under Dan Hogan and imprisoned at Dundalk Gaol along with about 200 to 300 of his men.
+Despite his neutrality and pleas for a negotiated end to the Civil War, Aiken was arrested by pro-Treaty troops on 16 July 1922, under Dan Hogan, on the orders of Mulcahy and Collins, and imprisoned at Dundalk Gaol along with about 200 to 300 of his men.
 After just ten days imprisonment, he was freed in a mass escape of 100 men from Dundalk prison on 28 July.
 Then, on 14 August, he led a surprise attack of between 300 and 400 anti-treaty IRA men on Dundalk.
 They blew holes in the army barracks there and rapidly took control of the town at a cost of just two of his men killed.
 The operation freed 240 republican prisoners seizing 400 rifles.
-While in possession of the town, Aiken publicly called for an end to the civil war.
+While in possession of the town, Aiken publicly called for an end to the Civil War.
+However, knowing he could not hope to retain Dundalk militarily he retreated north of the town.
+In Man of No Property Todd Andrews who accompanied him on the assault stated that: "Had it been carried out against a British garrison under arms it would have been the most successful amphibious assault carried out ever by an IRA Commander."
+While celebrated in the Anti-Treaty IRA publications it was clear Aiken was not interested in an offensive campaign just taking back what had been his before.
 For the remainder of the conflict he remained at large with his unit, carrying out no major attacks on Free State forces.
 Aiken was to remain unenthusiastic about the internecine struggle.